arangodb/docs/3.11/http/collection.md

 a collection's unique name to access a collection instead of its identifier.
 ArangoDB currently uses 64bit unsigned integer values to maintain collection ids internally.
-When returning collection ids to clients, ArangoDB will put them into a string to ensure the collection id is not clipped by clients that do not support big integers.
+When returning collection ids to clients, ArangoDB puts them into a string to ensure the collection identifier is not clipped by clients that do not support big integers.
 Clients should treat the collection ids returned by ArangoDB as opaque strings when they store or use them locally.

 Collection Name